Hartvi/Detectron2-mobilenet/ipalm/README.md

 - `intermediate_data.py`:
 <img src="https://i.imgur.com/pqltyJA.png" width=500>

+An image is plugged into Detectron2, we get instance segmentation, bounding boxes and confidence score for the highest category.
+We cut out the bounding boxes from the original image and input each cutout back into the original Detectron2 - but with a lower threshold score to get many outputs - and into MobileNet to get material classification.

 - `andrej_logic.py` - main class interface of this script.
 Contains [CatMatPredictor](https://github.com/Hartvi/Detectron2-mobilenet/blob/4f7e5f1a54f5be6b773dddd3905443f9d35c0d74/andrej_logic.py#L88) which has the method get_andrej
 - `mapping_utils.py` - contains all the mappings between the 66 old VIR detectron2 outputs to just the classes (36), chosen materials from MINC (8).
-The old VIR outputs are tuples: (category - material) therefore they can be mapped to 36 categories and roughly 8 materials from MINC.
+The 66 old VIR outputs are tuples: (category - material) therefore they can be mapped to 36 categories and roughly 8 materials from MINC.
 - `test.py` - contains some testing/evaluation functions
 - `setup_utils.py` - contains the setup function for detectron2